hofff/contao-calendarfield/README.md

 - define date format and which dates are allowed (e.g. only date in the future)
 - optional usage of jQuery UI
 - optional selection of custom icon
-- optional definition of dates, that should be disabled
+- optional definition of dates/weekdays, that should be disabled/not allowed

 ## Compatibility